"""

 if _lang and _lang != "C":

-# otherwise, the less CHARSET negotiation may be found in many
+# otherwise, less common CHARSET negotiation may be found in many

 # East-Asia BBS and Western MUD systems.